Sampling random graphs with specified degree sequences: Results

-Real-world ``loopy” networks, those with self-loops but no multi-edges, are uncommon.
+Real-world ``loopy” networks, meaning networks with self-loops but no multi-edges, are uncommon.
 We construct a reasonable empirical corpus of 154 loopy graphs by obtaining 51 such networks from public repositories~\cite{ICON} and generating an additional 103 loopy graphs by adding self-loops to our previous corpus of simple networks.
 To convert a simple network into a loopy network, we first measured the fraction of nodes with a self-loop in both our corpus of 110 real-world loopy multigraphs and the 51 real-world loopy graphs to obtain an empirical distribution of loopiness.
-For each simple graph in our corpus, we then chose a fraction iid from this loopiness distribution and added a self-loop to each node with the corresponding probability.
 We note that this loopiness distribution is strongly bimodal: 44\% have at most 5\% of nodes with self-loops, while 39.1\% have at least 95\% of nodes with self-loops.
+For each simple graph in our corpus, we then chose a random fraction from this empirical loopiness distribution and added a self-loop to each node with the corresponding probability.

-Although the MCMC algorithm proposed by Fosdick et al. correctly samples graphs with fixed degree sequence post convergence, there are certain conditions~\cite{nishimura2018connectivity} that the degree sequence must satisfy for this to hold true in a loopy graph space (i.e graph space that allows loops but no multi-edges).
-These conditions ensure that the double-edge swap algorithm reaches every valid loopy graph with the given degree sequence.
-Nearly all empirical loopy degree sequences satisfy these conditions, and in our corpus of loopy graphs, all the 154 networks’ degree sequences do so.
-However, for the rare empirical degree sequences that do not, a different MCMC sampling algorithm exists, which augments double-edge swaps with triangle-loop swaps for connecting the space of loopy graphs~\cite{nishimura2018connectivity}.
-The solution proposed in this paper only serves those loopy graphs that satisfy the necessary conditions for the Fosdick et al. MCMC.
-Designing a convergence detection method for the MCMC sampler that uniformly samples loopy graphs with any degree sequence~\cite{nishimura2018connectivity} is an interesting direction of future work.
+Although the MCMC algorithm proposed by Fosdick et al. correctly samples graphs with fixed degree sequence post convergence, there are certain technical conditions~\cite{nishimura2018connectivity} that the degree sequence must satisfy for this to hold true in a loopy graph space in order for the double-edge swap algorithm to be able to reach every valid loopy graph with the given degree sequence.
+Only a rare set of loopy graphs fail to satisfy the required conditions, and in our corpus of loopy graphs, all the 154 networks' degree sequences met them.
+If a network fails to meet the required conditions, the Nishimura MCMC must instead be used~\cite{nishimura2018connectivity}, which augments double-edge swaps with triangle-loop swaps, rather than the Fosdick et al. MCMC used here.